romainbilly/Dynamic-MFA-Al-in-Passenger-Cars/LogFileTest.md

 9060.0 of 9060 values for parameter Dismantling were assigned.

+A total of 755 values was read from file for parameter Alloy_Sorting.

+755.0 of 755 values for parameter Alloy_Sorting were assigned.

 ### 4 - Define MFA system

 ### 5 - Building and solving the MFA model